Naresh1318/TwitterSentiment/README.md

 # TwitterSentiment
-Creates a CSV file based on the serach result
+Creates a CSV file based on the search result

 ##Dependencies